trybadisch/WebM-Remuxer/README.md

 # WebM-Remuxer

-Extension to recontainerize HackerOne WebM files to restore duration and playback controls.
+Firefox extension to recontainerize HackerOne WebM files to restore duration and playback controls.

 ## About this project